-Bainum unveils plans for new ‘Baltimore Banner’ news site — and hires Kimi Yoshino, a top L.A.
+Bainum unveils plans for new Baltimore Banner news site — and hires Kimi Yoshino, a top L.A.
 Times editor, to run it

 Bainum’s months-long effort fell short — but he ended it, he said at the time, with a renewed conviction “that a better model for local news is both possible and necessary.”

 Now he’s putting that belief to the test.
-Bainum has hired Kimi Yoshino, a top editor from the Los Angeles Times to help him launch the Baltimore Banner, a not-for-profit digital upstart dedicated to local coverage of the city, and committed $50 million of his own fortune to get it started.
+Bainum has hired Kimi Yoshino, a top editor from the Los Angeles Times, to help him launch the Baltimore Banner, a nonprofit digital upstart dedicated to local coverage of the city, and committed $50 million of his own fortune to get it started.

 The plan, Bainum said, is not to compete with the Sun but to cover the news in a city that he said has more than enough for one outlet.
-“Those reporters have their hands tied behind their back and they’re still doing a good job,” he said, noting the Sun won a Pulitzer last year for investigating corruption in the mayor’s office.
+“Those reporters have their hands tied behind their back, and they’re still doing a good job,” he said, noting the Sun won a Pulitzer in 2020 for investigating corruption in the mayor’s office.
 “There’s a lot of damn talent there.
 And we just want to add to it.”

 Yoshino, a California native who has spent 21 years at the Times and is currently one of its managing editors, told The Washington Post it took “something very special to make me leave two places that I love.”
 The Times endured some of the same budget cuts that have afflicted the Sun during the years that it, too, was owned by Tribune before finding a measure of stability under the new ownership of billionaire Patrick Soon-Shiong.